problemsolvingfoundation/problemsolvingmindset/keyconcepts.md

 The team as an orchestra.

-An orchestra chief instead of a cult leader.
+An orchestra conductor instead of a cult leader.

 Team members who play different instruments but for the sake of a mutual vision and harmony.